Xgatt/WL-House-Rules-EET/README.md

 # WL House Rules (EET)

 This fork simply updates the main tp2 to add EET as a supported game for the mod.
-For any issues with EET, please reach out to Xgatt for support by [opening an issue](https://github.com/Xgatt/WL-House-Rules-EET/issues).
+For any issues with this mod, especially getting it to work on EET, please reach out to Xgatt for support by [opening an issue](https://github.com/Xgatt/WL-House-Rules-EET/issues).

 All credit for WL House Rules goes to the original author, Albro / Kinto: [WL House Rules on Nexus Mods](https://www.nexusmods.com/baldursgate2ee/mods/110).